-What is the difference between an approximate and DIN compliant heat load calculation?
+What is the difference between an approximate and MCS compliant heat loss survey?

-What is the difference between an approximate and DIN compliant heat load calculation?
+What is the difference between an approximate and DIN compliant heat loss survey?

-An exact heat load calculation is crucial for the optimal dimensioning of heating systems.
+An exact heat loss survey is crucial for the optimal dimensioning of heating systems.
 To do this, you can use the approximate or DIN-compliant procedure.
 This article provides an overview of the differences between the two methods.

-The approximate Heat load calculation provides a quick and easy way to estimate a building's heating requirements.
+The approximate heat loss survey provides a quick and easy way to estimate a building's heating requirements.
 It is based on rules of thumb and standard values without taking individual building data or specific influencing factors into account.
 This method is particularly suitable for initial cost estimates or simple projects where precise planning is not required.

 The calculation is based on living space and a flat rate of heat demand.
 The simplified formula is:

-Heat load (in watts) = living area (in m²) X specific heat demand (in W/m²)
+Heat loss (in watts) = living area (in m²) X specific heat demand (in W/m²)

 The specific heat demand is estimated using the following standard values: